ellakoa/postcard-poem/content/posts/chasing-the-tides.md

   as the sun rose, the tide slipped away revealing the most expansive bay

-  For the briefest time, I walked the bay captivated, and the bay was all mine.
+  Captivated, I walked the bay and for the briefest time the bay was all mine.
 alignPoemLeft: false
 removePostcardPadding: false
 address: |-